OleksandrNovik/CryptoApp/README.md

  - Change theme for dark or light mode

 ## For implementation I've chosen those nuget packages:
-- MaterialDesignThemes provides huge varaity of redy-to-use compontents for UI creation;
+- MaterialDesignThemes provides huge variaty of ready-to-use components for UI creation;
 - Newtonsoft.Json to parse json objects from API resonces
 - MvvmLightLibs has implementations of RelayCommand generic class, which makes commands much easier to create